bencer3283/Personal-Website/src/posts/education/school.md

 ---

 ## Rhode Island School of Design
-- Master of Industrial Design
+- Master of Industrial Design, expected to graduate in Jun.
+2026

 ## National Taiwan University
 - *Bechalor of Science* in [**Bio-Mechatronics Engineering**](https://www.bime.ntu.edu.tw/)